-Assemble the Drying Stand from the the two base components and the tube that are included in the box.
+Assemble the Drying Stand from the two base components and the tube that are included in the box.
 Slide the notch on Part A into the notch on Part B as shown.
-Then place the tube onto the assembled base.
+Then place the tube onto the assembled not included with the Alpha Basic Liner